10-3-pursuit/lab-user-experience-and-design/case-study.md

 - **Site Research**: Investigating the website's structure, content, and functionality.
 - **Click-through and Assessment**: Navigating the website and assessing user interactions.

-One positive observation while viewing an item on the desktop eBay website is the implementation of a media query for the screen width.
+One positive observation about the UX design while viewing an item on the desktop eBay website is the implementation of a media query for the screen width.
 If the screen width is less than 768px, the website changes to a single column layout with the search bar at the top, the item photo below it, and all relevant information placed beneath the photo.
 This approach can improve user experience for users who open multiple windows on their desktop.
 Both Wish and Amazon's websites do not adapt to a narrower screen width, causing content to disappear as the width decreases.

 <img src="./assets/width1.png" alt="width1" width="500"/>
 <img src="./assets/width2.png" alt="width2" width="500"/>